srimantapal205/Subject-Wise-Question---Answer/Spark/Spark-Pyspark.md

 + Predicate Pushdown to filter early in queries

-### 4. Explain transformations and actions have you used?
+### 4. Explain the transformations and actions you have used?
 **Answer:**
 + Transformations: map(), filter(), groupBy(), join(), reduceByKey()
 + Actions: count(), collect(), show(), saveAsTextFile()